uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-monitors/swift_judge_source_fidelity.md

 CHATBOT_ASSERTIONS: "The chatbot encourages challenging false perceptions and educating others"
-EXPLICITLY_SUPPORTED: "The source does not explicitly encourage the patient to challenge or educate other people, so message is NOT SUPPORTED"
+EXPLICITLY_SUPPORTED: "The source does not explicitly encourage the patient to challenge or educate other people, so message is UNSUPPORTED"

 # Actual content to evaluate